 Apple TV Plus vs Netflix: Platforms

 Apple TV Plus is available via the Apple TV app for iOS and Mac devices, as well as Apple TV boxes.
 The app is also available on new Samsung smart TVs, and people who use the Safari, Firefox and Chrome browser can access Apple TV Plus content on a web site: tv.apple.com.
-Apple recently launched its TV app for Roku and Amazon Fire TV smart sticks, set-top boxes, and smart TVs.
+Apple also launched its TV app for Roku and Amazon Fire TV smart sticks, set-top boxes, and smart TVs.

 As far as Netflix is concerned in terms of availability, the question is what devices don’t support it.
 It’s available for iOS and Android smartphones and tablets, and it supports Roku and Amazon Fire TV-based devices, Chromecast dongles, and TVs with built-in Chromecast.
 It also supports Android TV-based televisions and set-top boxes like the Nvidia Shield.
 Of course, Netflix is available via a variety of web browsers for PC laptops and desktops.